 5. Use a self-editing checklist

-Even if you don’t use his, having a checklist provides a great remind of every little thing to look for.
+Even if you don’t use this, having a checklist provides a great reminder of every little thing to look for.
 It’s easy to get wrapped up in the story and look at it subjectively, so a checklist can help you remain accountable and objective.

 Pro tip: Print out the checklist and hang it up near your desk or writing space so you can keep these things in mind throughout the writing process.